 Completing our BSc (Hons) Quantity Surveying degree will open up diverse and rewarding careers opportunities.
-Quantity surveyors are in demand and you'll be highly-sought by employers.
+Quantity surveyors are in demand throughout the world, and you'll be highly-sought by employers.

-You can expect to work in a wide range of organisations in both the public and private sectors, including construction companies, project management consultancies, and government departments.
+You can expect to work in a wide range of public and private sector organisations, including construction companies, project management consultancies, and government departments.

 We offer a range of specialism postgraduate study options to help you take your career even further.
-Graduates and alumni will also receive a generous fees discount.
+Salford graduates and alumni will also receive a fees discount.